top of page

 Wonder of the Seas is a very popular ship Markwood Magic books for multigenerational groups.

 Where should you go on your multigenerational vacations?
 The sky is the limit and depends if your family is a veteran of traveling together or the first time.
-I have found that cruises tend to be the easiest because of the amount of variety of things to do.
-However I have also planned a lot of land based vacations.
-The answer is it depends, but no worries as Markwood Magic will help you plan it all.
+I often recommend ocean or luxury river cruises for large families because the built in variety of dining and entertainment caters to everyone.
+However, curated land-based vacations or all-inclusive resorts are equally fantastic options.
+Each family group is unique so there is not a one size fits all answer.
+Fortunatly, you will not have to figure it out.
+Markwood Magic will help you plan it all.

 bottom of page